NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

     (env) $ sudo systemctl start mysqld

-You can check the status of mysqld with:
+You can check whether the service has started with:

 .. code-block:: console